Higher School Certificate (New South Wales)

-The Higher School Certificate (HSC) is the credential awarded to secondary school students who successfully complete senior high school level studies (Years 10, 11 and 12 or equivalent) in New South Wales and some ACT schools in Australia, as well as some international schools in Singapore, Malaysia, Indonesia, China, and Papua New Guinea.
+The Higher School Certificate (HSC) is the credential awarded to secondary school students who successfully complete senior high school level studies (Years 10, 11 and 12 or equivalent) in New South Wales and some ACT schools in Australia, as well as some international schools in Singapore, Malaysia, Indonesia, China, Vietnam and Papua New Guinea.
 It was first introduced in 1967, and is currently developed and managed by the NSW Education Standards Authority (NESA).

 Structure

-The majority of students undertake HSC-related courses over the final three years of high school, though it is possible to undertake different study patterns over different time periods or through different teaching organisations.
+The majority of students undertake HSC-related courses over the final two years of high school, though it is possible to undertake different study patterns over different time periods or through different teaching organisations.
 To be eligible for the HSC, students must: